 - traditional IRA to a traditional or SEP IRA;

 - a SEP IRA to a traditional IRA or another SEP IRA,

 - a SIMPLE IRA to another SIMPLE IRA or to a SEP or traditional IRA after the two-year period..

 - If an IRA owner is of RMD age, the IRA can be transferred and the RMD can be taken from the receiving IRA or the delivering IRA.
 Either is OK.
 Under the old rules, the RMD had to be left behind and taken from the delivering IRA or taken before the transfer.

 - A transfer is nonreportable and is not subject to the tax-withholding rules

-Some IRA owners may way to ‘expedite’ such transfers by having the delivering financial institution give them a check for the amount, instead of waiting for the transfer to be completed between the two financial institution- as such transfers can take days or weeks, depending on the type.
+Some IRA owners may want to ‘expedite’ transfers by having the delivering financial institution give them a check for the amount, instead of waiting for the transfer to be completed between the two financial institution- as such transfers can take days or weeks, depending on the type.
 Individuals who opt to have the check given to them should exercise extreme caution when the check is requested.
 This is even more important for inherited IRAs, as irreversible can occur when transfers are erroneously processed as distributions.
-The individual should:

 Revenue Ruling 78-406